stephenson/foghub/README.markdown

 And commits can be associatet with more then one case:

     git commit -am "This commit is closing case #65 and #66"

+If you commit whitout ref to a user it will automaticly make a new case, but it dosent asign it.